How to Set Up Google Business Profile

 The basic functions are relevant for any size of company, because opening times as well as an address or a telephone number represent important customer information for most companies.

-Set up Google Business Profile (also known as GMB) in 8 steps
+Set up Google Business Profile in 8 steps

 Jump directly to the desired chapter or start with the first step.